 Professor Ila Varma, the Director of PROMYS India, attended PROMYS at Boston University when she was a secondary school student and returned as a counsellor when she was an undergraduate.

-2020 is the first year of PROMYS India and the 32nd year of PROMYS.
+The global COVID-19 pandemic in 2020 caused the launch of PROMYS India to be postponed from 2020 to 2021.
+2021 will therefore be the first year of PROMYS India and the 33nd year of PROMYS.
 PROMYS, the parent programme of PROMYS India, has been running at Boston University in the U.S. since 1989.
 PROMYS India is the second offshoot PROMYS programme to be established.
 PROMYS Europe has been running at the University of Oxford in the U.K. since 2015.

 Absolutely not!
 Whatever your current level of maths experience, you will be exposed to a wide range of new mathematical knowledge and a deeper level of understanding.
 There will be seminars, courses, minicourses, lectures, research, and informal discussions on a wide range of maths-related topics and areas.